amoe/lotdd/lotdd_notes.md

 Langr suggests using fixture functions to abstract most of the cruft.

 It's not clear if the library code from example 7.3 will ever be returned to?
 I hope it will!
 As we didn't do any of the implementation.
+We are now focused on a completely separate "line reader" test.